legesher/legesher-docs/guide/contributor/coding-style.md

 ## Naming Things

-Electron APIs uses the same capitalization scheme as Node.js:
+Legesher APIs uses the same capitalization scheme as Node.js:

 - When the module itself is a class like `BrowserWindow`, use `PascalCase`.
 - When the module is a set of APIs, like `globalShortcut`, use `camelCase`.